Phone (212) 840-6400

 show is essentially Dale’s telling and reenacting of his life and stage story,

-and how a boy from a working-class suburb of London,
+and how a boy from a working-class suburb of London, with working-class parents,

 himself up through hard training to the summits of showbiz,